Oracle VM vs VMware vSphere comparison

 Find out what your peers are saying about Oracle VM vs. VMware vSphere and other solutions.
 Updated: March 2024.

-Oracle VM is ranked 7th in Server Virtualization Software with 18 reviews while VMware vSphere is ranked 2nd in Server Virtualization Software with 14 reviews.
+Oracle VM is ranked 7th in Server Virtualization Software with 76 reviews while VMware vSphere is ranked 2nd in Server Virtualization Software with 446 reviews.
 Oracle VM is rated 7.8, while VMware vSphere is rated 8.8.
-The top reviewer of Oracle VM writes "Flexible solution with extensive features like OVM Manager, enabling you to avoid hard coding".
-On the other hand, the top reviewer of VMware vSphere writes "Offers a suite of software components for virtualization including ESXi, vCenter Server, and other software".
+The top reviewer of Oracle VM writes "A cheap option available for Linux environments which is useful for many workloads".
+On the other hand, the top reviewer of VMware vSphere writes "Offers good performance and is useful for banking systems".
 Oracle VM is most compared with KVM, Oracle VM VirtualBox, Proxmox VE, Hyper-V and RHEV, whereas VMware vSphere is most compared with Hyper-V, Proxmox VE, VMware Workstation, KVM and Nutanix AHV Virtualization.
 See our Oracle VM vs. VMware vSphere report.

 See our list of best Server Virtualization Software vendors.